 "People are buying more all of the time, and that's a really, really big problem," says Kate Fletcher of the Centre for Sustainable Fashion in London.
 She points to social media as a factor that contributes to overconsumption.

 "One of the things that many people on social media say is that there's a huge pressure to present an endlessly new or changing image of yourself," Fletcher notes.
 "Wearing the same piece twice on your Instagram feed or Facebook or whatever, is a bit of a no-no."

 On the other side of the problem, though, is a growing community of fashion entrepreneurs who see an opportunity.
 Here are three Canadian startups that are taking aim at textile waste.

 Nudnik children's wear: Upcycled

 Twin sisters Alexandra and Lindsay Lorusso of Toronto grew up in the trash business.
-Their father founded a waste management company, Wasteco, 40 years ago.
+Their father has been in the industry for 40 years.

 "Alexandra and I have spent the last 20-plus years in the waste management industry," says Lindsay, as the two women scavenge through piles of old jeans in a sorting facility in suburban Toronto.
 "We just thought there's so much of this, and we'd love to be able to turn it into something."

 With two young children and an interest in sustainability, Lindsay partnered with Alexandra to launch Nudnik, a line of children's wear.
 T-shirts, sweatshirts and pants sewn from scraps of old fabric, then silk-screened with playful designs.